yuhonas/minimum-viable-programmer/README.md

 ## How to use it?

+My approach to learning has always been to understand the history, the *why* and learn principles over methods.

+_If you learn only methods, you'll be tied to your methods.
+But if you learn principles, you can devise your own methods. -Ralph W Emerson_

 1. Fork it
-2. Work through each TODO using [ORG mode](https://orgmode.org/) or until you're happy you're covered
+2. Work through each TODO or until you're happy you're covered

 ## Contributing